Title

-Configure Pulse to Connect to Kafka With SCRAM and SSL
+Configure Pulse to Monitor Kafka With SCRAM and SSL

 This page describes how to configure Pulse to securely access and collect metrics from a Kafka cluster that uses SCRAM authentication and SSL encryption.